ESA-PhiLab/buried-archaeology/README.md

 Completed tasks are called ***Task Runs***.
 Task Runs can be downloaled from PyBossa as CSV files.
 The `process_task_runs.py` script processes those Task Run CSV files into results files, also in CSV.
 These result files group the task results based on following confidence thresholds:
 - All tasks with 1 positive answer.
 - All tasks with 2 positive answers.
-- All tasks with at least 3 positive anwers.
+- All tasks with at least 3 positive answers.

 **Note:** This is currently only implemented for the Bing Maps bird's-eye imagery project.